theophoric/near-auth-as/README.md

 }
 ```

-A key thing to note here is that the actual `AccessKey` is not referenced for authentication.
+A key thing to note here is that the actual `AccessKey` is not referenced for authentication; it is only used as an external indicator of the permissions granted with `AccountKey`

 See usage in this modified `greeter` contract: